4×4 Driving Light Installation Rules & Safety Guidelines (Australia)

 Newer 4×4 vehicles often use CANBUS systems to monitor electrical loads.

-Improper wiring can trigger:
+Improper CANBUS driving light wiring can trigger::

 - Dash warnings